Skip to main content

 Written by tado°

-Updated over a week ago
+Updated this week

-1. Go to Settings > Rooms & Devices
+1. Go to Settings > Rooms & Devices.

 2. Select the name of the room you want to adjust.